WHERE WE ARE . . .

-The annual Trillium Health Resources Quality Management (QM) Plan outlines efforts to maintain and improve services for members.
+The annual Trillium Health Resources QAPI Plan outlines efforts to maintain and improve services for members.
 It frames the purpose of the Quality Management Program and activities to meet state and federal regulations as well as national accreditation standards.

-The annual QM Plan outlines the objectives for the year by monitoring identified quality improvement issues throughout the organization.
-We review and revise the QM Plan based on an annual evaluation of the QM Program.
+The annual QAPI Plan outlines the objectives for the year by monitoring identified quality improvement issues throughout the organization.
+We review and revise the QAPI Plan based on an annual evaluation of the QM Program.

 Trillium Health Resources establishes agency-wide goals that are measured and reported routinely to the Trillium Health Resources Quality Improvement Committee.
 The goals in the plan may address a variety of key performance areas, including but not limited to: follow-up after hospitalization, accessibility, availability, member satisfaction, education and outreach to members and their families.

-Trillium Health Resources also seeks input for the QM Plan from various external committees, such as the Global Quality Improvement Committee, Provider Council, and the Clinical Advisory Committee.
+Trillium Health Resources also seeks input for the QAPI Plan from various external committees, such as the Global Quality Improvement Committee, Provider Council, and the Clinical Advisory Committee.

 - 2020-2021 Quality Management Plan